 She was imprisoned for helping Bonnie Prince Charlie escape after the failed uprising and slaughter of the Jacobite army at the battle at Culloden.

 Kilchurn Castle is under the care of Historic Scotland.
-At the time of our visit, it was closed for conservation works but its true glory, and its spectacular setting, were easy enough to see from the shore of Loch Awe.
+At the time of our visit, it was closed for conservation works, but its true glory and spectacular setting were easy enough to see from the shore of Loch Awe.

 We arrived on a misty morning, parked in the layby on the A819, and walked to the shoreline.
 The mist was so thick that we had no idea where the castle was.

 Waiting patiently, with sheep grazing around us, we could gradually make out the shape of a castle not far ahead of us, on the opposite side of the loch.

 As the mist lifted, Kilchurn Castle’s rugged silhouette revealed itself, made all the more impressive by its incredible scenic backdrop.

 We could see why Kilchurn is one of Scotland’s most photographed castles.